Videos, Images and Sounds

 Britannica Online contains a large number of videos of general and contemporary interest.
 Choose “Media Collection” to begin a subject-based search of video titles.
 Sample subjects include: “Animals,” “Arts & Literature,” “Science,” “Sports & Recreation” and “Society.”

-Business Source Complete provides the Harvard Business School Faculty Seminar video series.
+Business Source Premier provides the Harvard Business School Faculty Seminar video series.
 Choose “Business Videos” from the main search screen.

 Global Issues in Context contains over 15,000 videos on global issues, conflicts and events.
 Use advanced search to limit to video or “Browse Issues and Topics” for a more general overview.